y2d2/YD_IDLAB_TURTLEBOT/docs/source/uwbexp.rst

 Starting the recordings
 -----------------------

-Start another rosdock (:ref:'for more info on rosdock<rosdock>'.) container by specifing the name:
+Start another rosdock ( :ref:`rosdock`.) container by specifing the name:

 .. code-block:: console